bs2kbs2k/smlinux/README.md

 ## **What about distros other than Ubuntu?**
 *Tested on Bodhi 5.1,32 & 64-bit, so should work as-is on recent Ubuntu/debian.
 Arch Fedora & OpenSuse confirmed working by users.*

-Change your `Linux=` command string during first install to one that works with your distro such as those listed below, or paste the command directly into a terminal first.  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation run `smlinux depends` or add ` --depends` to next `smlinux update` or `smlinux build`.
+Change your `Linux=` command string during first install to one that works with your distro such as those listed below, or paste the command directly into a terminal first.  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation run `smlinux depends` or add ` --depends` to `smlinux update` or `smlinux build`.

 If your distribution needs additional dependencies not listed here, please let me know their names so I can add them.
 The Ubuntu list is confirmed compatible with WSL, Debian 9 and Ubuntu 18/20 but other versions also likely work.
 Some build targets depend on additional packages not listed below, for example Android builds require android-sdk, web targets emscriptem sdk, dos targets djgpp, which smlinux will only install when needed.
 If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8; users of distros without apt wanting to build sm64nx will need to do this manually.

-Debian / Ubuntu: *does not need to be specified*
+debian/ubuntu: *does not need to be specified*

 	sudo apt install zenity git python3 python3-pip wget unzip unrar p7zip build-essential bsdmainutils binutils libaudiofile-dev libglew-dev libsdl2-dev  libsdl1.2-dev libusb-1.0-0-dev libzstd-dev mplayer